omnone/youtube-downloader/README.md

 # youtube-downloader
-Download songs from youtube using Python.
+Python script with a gui for downloading songs from youtube using tkinter and pytube.